mdlacasse/Owl/README.md

 Disclaimers: This code is for educatonal purposes only and does not constitute financial advice.

-Code output has been verified with analytical solutions and other approaches.
+Code output has been verified with analytical solutions when applicable, and comparative approaches otherwise.
 Nevertheless, accuracy of results is not guaranteed.

 --------------------------------------------------------